osmarks/meme-search-engine/README.md

 ## Setup

 This is untested.
 It might work.
+The new Rust version simplifies some steps (it integrates its own thumbnailing).

 * Serve your meme library from a static webserver.
     * I use nginx.
 If you're in a hurry, you can use `python -m http.server`.